Yennifer123/ConvertedMoney/README.md

+# CONVERTED MONEY:
-# ConvertedMoney It is a small program created to convert currencies such as Euros, Dollars, and pounds sterling to Colombian pesos and vice versa.
+It is a small program created to convert currencies such as Euros, Dollars, and pounds sterling to Colombian pesos and viceversa.